odsti/datasets/boston_housing/README.md

 recorded census tracts of 2011, 2021, 2022 are [still
 correct](http://www2.census.gov/geo/maps/dc10map/tract/st25_ma/c25009_essex/DC10CT_C25009_003.pdf)
 for Nahant and Swampscott.
-It seems that the data in the original Belsley *et al* table and stored in the data frame here, does not correspond to the values in the 1970 census.
+It seems that the data in the original Belsley *et al* table and stored in the data frame here, do not correspond to the values in the 1970 census.